 The locals know it as the Dragon’s Cave, but the official name is Ammoudi.

-This tiny beach is not visible from the paved road, and you will find it only thanks to the restaurant opposite, The Cave of the Dragon.
+This tiny beach is not very easy to spot from the paved road, and you will find it only thanks to the restaurant opposite, The Cave of the Dragon.

 If you bring hiking shoes or trainers, you can go down a fairly steep hill to find this beautiful cove.
 Protected from the strong winds, this beach with crystal clear waters is surrounded by a rocky formation in the shape of a sleeping dragon.